INSIGHT

 This amendment is consistent with the proposal in the Consultation Paper and is unsurprising given the Government's current risk management program enforcement mechanisms are limited to smaller, technical non-compliances.
 The new directions power is limited to identified 'serious deficiencies', which in our view is appropriate in the circumstances.

-The proposal will limit the Government's ability to interfere with robust risk management programs which may differ in form from the Government's expectations, but will not provide the Government with a compliance enforcement mechanism if the relevant 'gaps' in an entity's risk management program do not pose a material risk to national security, the defence of Australia or the social or economic stability of Australia or its people.
+The amendment limits the Government's ability to interfere with robust risk management programs which may differ in form from the Government's expectations, but does not provide the Government with a compliance enforcement mechanism if the relevant 'gaps' in an entity's risk management program do not pose a material risk to national security, the defence of Australia or the social or economic stability of Australia or its people.

 Next steps